Bucciamarcia/mush_on/README.md

 - Administrators can now invite new users.
 - A new user is not prompted to create a new kennel.
 - Fix add distance warning and dog notes in dog page.
+- Bug fix: can now add tours without a stripe connection.